osmhpi/stallgov-evaluation/README.md

 # Evaluation

+This folder contains utilities and workloads for evaluating the performance of memutil.
+It also contains the results of our own evaluations in the `results` folder.

+The evaluations were performed on the following machines:
+- Leon - Laptop
+  - Gigabyte Aero 14
+  - i7 6700HQ
+  - 16GB RAM DDR4
+  - Fedora 34 - KDE Spin
+- Erik - Intel
+  - Dell XPS 13-7390
+  - i7-10510U
+  - 16GB RAM DDR4
+  - Ubuntu 21.10
+- Erik - AMD
+  - Ryzen 9 5900X
+  - 32GB RAM DDR4
+  - Ubuntu 21.10

+The `openbenchmarking` folder contains scripts to set up and run the phoronix test suite.

+The `utils` folder contains utility scripts for running&measuring workloads, as well as plotting and analyzing different results.

+This folder only contains the higher-level scripts that can be used to evaluate multiple workloads at once.

 ## ./evaluate_benchmarks.sh

 The purpose of this script is to run a list of workloads on the schedutil and memutil CpuFreq Governors, as well as a list of predefined frequencies.